erikuus/good-ui/key-principles/balance-weight-and-contrast.md

 # Balance weight and contrast

+## Contrast for weight

-## Use contrast to compensate for weight
+Use contrast to compensate for weight

+## Weight for contrast

-## Use weight to compensate for contrast
+Use weight to compensate for contrast